Proryanator/encoder-benchmark/README.md

 NVENC H264: 1080@120 -> 40Mb/s
 NVENC HEVC: 1080@120 -> 35-40Mb/s

-NVENC H264: 2K@60    -> 20-25Mb/s
+NVENC H264: 2K@60    -> 30Mb/s
 NVENC HEVC: 2K@60    -> 20-25Mb/s

 NVENC H264: 2K@120    -> 50-55Mb/s
 NVENC HEVC: 2K@120    -> 50Mb/s

-NVENC H264: 4K@60    -> 45-50Mb/s
+NVENC H264: 4K@60    -> 50Mb/s
 NVENC HEVC: 4K@60    -> 40-45Mb/s

-// Note: Turing GPU used could not get any higher than 4K@75-90 average fps
+// Note: Turing GPU on minimum spec'd PC could not get any higher than 4K@75-90 average fps
-// however, most likely the bitrate required for visually lossless 4K@120 is ~100Mb/s
+// however on a 3080ti with a stronger CPU, we could get 4k@120 with 100Mb/s

-NVENC H264: 4K@120   -> ???
+NVENC H264: 4K@120   -> 100Mb/s
-NVENC HEVC: 4K@120   -> ???
+NVENC HEVC: 4K@120   -> 90-100Mb/s
 ```

-Notice that with HEVC you can achieve the same level of visually lossless quality with slightly less bitrate, at least
-with NVENC.
-This is going to be the case with an AV1 encoder on newer GPU's.
-When at all possible, it's suggested to use
-the encoder that provides higher quality at a lower bitrate.
 ---

-## Issues, Bugs & Feature Requests
+## Feature Requests, Bugs or Issues

-Feel free to open issues in the repository if you find issues, and we'll try to get around to fixing them or
-implementing the feature requests.
+The author plans to add more encoder support, run the benchmark on a wide variety of hardware, and much much more.
+However, if you have an idea or feature you would like this tool to have, feel free to create an issue in the repository and the author will get back to you.

+This also applies to issues that you might find with existing features.

 Screenshots or log file uploads are much appreciated!